The Great British Bake Off series 11: Episode 10: Final

 The judges said this was the closest final in the history of the show.
-Peter is the youngest ever winner of the Great British Bake Off.

 Specials

 Two compilation episodes of The Great British Bake Off: Best Bits, showing highlights from the previous ten series, were shown in the weeks after the final.
 These were followed by two further specials focusing on the previous 10 winners: The Great British Bake Off: The Winners.
 The first episode covered the first five champions, the second the last five.

 Two specials were commissioned for the festive season:

 The Great Christmas Bake Off

 The Great Christmas Bake Off features James Hillery from Series 8, Ruby Bhogal from Series 9, Jamie Finn and Rosie Brandreth-Poynter both from Series 10.
 An Extra Slice presenter Tom Allen took over Noel Fielding as co-host with Matt Lucas, as Fielding welcomed the birth of his second child prior to filming and was on paternity leave.

 For the signature challenge, the bakers were given three hours to create 12 miniature panettones.
 Prue's technical challenge required the bakers to make a quick Christmas pudding (with mincemeat made from scratch), to be cooked in a microwave and served with a Crème anglaise, in one hour and 15 minutes.
 The showstopper challenge asked the bakers to make an illusion cake to depict their ultimate Christmas day feast, in four hours.